Welcome to the first lesson of learning about SEO!

 However, in real life, the librarian hasn’t read every single book or be able to scan through every single one to help answer your question.
 A search engine does just that.
 It’s quite remarkable when you think about it.

-Just imagine you work on the Google search team, and you need to figure out what algorithm or rules you’ll need to return a helpful search results page.
+Now, imagine you work on the Google search team, and you need to tell the search engine what to look for to return relevant results back to the searcher.
 How would you go about it?
 What kind of rules would you want to ensure people kept using your search engine?
 What cues would you take from the content that says “this is great content that is useful!”
-It’s a fun exercise to think about, and the difficulty of this job gives you a great sense of appreciation.
-Google has been at it for 20 years and is the king of search engines for most countries around the world.
+It’s a fun exercise to think about, and the difficulty of this job gives you a great sense of appreciation and depth.
+Google has been at it for 20+ years and is the king of search engines for most countries around the world.
 They didn’t get there by accident.

 Three Pillars that Makeup SEO

-An intuitive component of SEO refers to the words on a page, images or anything that allows us to communicate to the user.
+At the most basic level, it’s about the words on a page, images or anything that allows us to communicate to the user.
 Is what you have to say on the page valuable to the person reading it?
 Does it help solve a problem?
 Will it help answer a question?
 Could it match what they were expecting to see or read?
-We’ll get more into how we can improve our content and how to help us rank higher as a result but for now, just think of content as words on the page or creative.
+We’ll get more into how we can improve our content and how to help us rank higher as a result but for now, just think of content as words on the page or how well we communicate.

-The authority bucket is what is everyone saying about our website or web page?
+The authority bucket is really around trust.
+What is everyone saying about our website or web page?
 Who is linking out to us?
-Are we getting good links from trusted sources like a Forbes or the New York Times?
+Are we getting good links from trusted sources like Forbes or the New York Times?
 Or are we getting shady links from sites that provide a bad user experience and may even pose a threat to anyone going to their site?
-Google looks at these signals to know what is everyone saying about you and how trusted or authoritative you are in the real world and the digital world.
+We’ll look at some different strategies you can use to build trust and authority and improve your rankings overall.